BYU-CS-472/CS472/TUTORIAL.md

 #### Arff object class (optional)
-If you choose to use the `arff` class, it has some useful features for dealing with `arff` files.
-However, *you should still plan on only passing the underlying data (i.e. `my_arff.data`, a NumPy array) to your learner class `fit`, `predict`, etc. functions.*
+If you choose to use the `arff` class provided in this repository under the "tools" folder, it has some additional useful features for dealing with `arff` files.
+However, *you should still plan on only passing the underlying data (i.e. `my_arff.data`, a NumPy array) to your learner class `fit`, `predict`, etc. functions*, as scikit-learn generally expects input data to be in the form of a numpy array.

-If you're using the provided `Arff` class, `arff.py` should be in the same folder as your script.
+If you're using the provided `Arff` class, `arff.py` should be in the same folder as your script or added to the system path (as described above in the Modules section).
 Now we can load `.arff` files using the `arff` module:

 ```
 import arff